chinchalinchin/mastodon-agent/context/template.rst

 Mastodon
 ========

-This section contains data retrieved from the live Mastodon server at `https://platform.alleganygalactic.space`_ at the time this prompt was created.
+This section contains data retrieved from the live Mastodon server at the time this prompt was created.

 {% include 'dashboards/mastodon.rst' %}